-Ethnographic studies reveal that most contemporary hunter-gatherers, such as the !Kung in the Kalahari, are egalitarian and devoid of leadership.
+Ethnographic studies reveal that most contemporary hunter-gatherers, such as the !Kung in the Kalahari, are egalitarian and devoid of leadership (Boehm 1999).
 We do not know how prehistoric hunter-gatherers organized themselves, but the archeological evidence and the observation of their contemporary remnants indicate prehistoric hunter-gatherers lacked social stratification, although they may have had some form of role differentiation (religious specialists, craft specialists).
 Though Upper Palaeolithic specialists may have enjoyed influence and respect, it seems unlikely from the archaeological record that they were allowed to gain hierarchical advantage.

 Some researchers speculate, that Prehistoric wealth inequality and its transmission across generations is evident in opulent burials of children and other mortuary practices during the Gravettian/Pavlovian and later Paleolithic cultures of Eurasia.
 Although the archaeological evidence indicates the presence of prehistoric inequality, it does not allow precise estimates of its degree or the extent of its intergenerational transmission that would permit comparison across differing production systems and historical epochs.

 “….early agrarian states were socially stratified (Sumer, Ancient Egypt, and Mycenaean Greece).
 The parallel emergence of agriculture and social stratification suggests that both developments were in some way related.